-Since 1898, the mining village of Santa Caterina Minas has been distilling some of the most rustic, traditional and exquisitely expressive mezcales in all of Mexico.
-Today, the Ángeles Carreño family carries on that tradition with pride and integrity.
+Since 1898, the mining village of Santa Caterina Minas has been distilling some of the most rustic, traditional, and exquisitely expressive mezcales in all of Mexico.
+Today, the Ángeles Carreño family carries that tradition on with pride and integrity.

 Siblings and fifth generation mezcal producers, Edgar and Graciela Ángeles Carreño, are icons in the industry and have devoted their lives to protecting, researching, and producing their family’s hand-crafted, traditional distillates.
 Graciela in particular is among the industry’s pioneering thought leaders, conducting extensive scientific and historic research into agave and mezcal.
 She employs several botanists who work with the brand to maintain a nursery and laboratory dedicated to protecting, preserving, and studying the plants, vigorously champions social justice and economic and labor issues within the mezcal industry, and funnels a portion of Real Minero’s proceeds into the first library in the rural mining community of Santa Catarina Minas.